EliLillyCo/LillyMol/docs/python/LillyMolPython.md

 query.substructure_search(m)
 ```
 The number of matches will be returned.
 In this case it will frequently be 2 since
-the query will mactch two times in a benzene like ring.
+the query will match two times in a benzene like ring.

 To get the matched atoms, as a List of List's,
 ```
 matches = q.substructure_search_matches(m)
 ```
-and then the matches can be iterated.
+and then the matches object (type SubstructureResults) can be iterated.

 For example if you wanted to place an isotope on each set of matched atoms that might look like
 ```